tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Merfolk Quest Treasure.md

 - 63 merfolk gambling tokens, made of polished shell and stone. %%SECRET[3]%%
 ### Recovered Treasure from the [[Stormdancer]]

-Presumably all returned to Milo, Tilly, and crew, unless you say otherwise.
+All returned to Milo, Tilly, and crew

 - An elegant wooden pipe, made of some strange dark wood you have not seen before, carved with the initials M. T.
 - A silver ring set with a small blue sapphire, engraved, "To my beloved Tilly" on the inside.